 development@fogrugby.com

-The Vice President of Fundraising is identifies potential sponsors, establishing corporate partnerships, maintaining existing sponsorship relationship and coordinating fundraising events.
+The Vice President of Fundraising identifies potential sponsors, establishing corporate partnerships, maintaining existing sponsorship relationship and coordinating fundraising events.
 Collaborating closely with the club's board, players and supporters to maximize exposure and generate funds to support the team.

 fundraising@fogrugby.com